pisa-engine/pisa/docs/source/sharding.md

 in which they are passed in the command line.
 Then, each resulting forward index will have appended `.ID` to its name prefix:
 `shard_prefix.000`, `shard_prefix.001`, and so on.

+## `invert-shards.sh`

+This script inverts all shards with a common prefix.

+    USAGE:
+        invert-shards <PROGRAM> <INPUT_BASENAME> <OUTPUT_BASENAME> [program flags]

+For example, if the following command was used to partition a collection:

+    $ partition_fwd_index \
+        -j 8 \                          # use up to 8 threads at a time
+        -i full_index_prefix \
+        -o shard_prefix \
+        -r 123                          # partition randomly into 123 shards

+Then, one can invert the shards by executing the following script:

+    $ invert-shards.sh \
+        /path/to/invert \               # provide path to program
+        shard_prefix \                  # basename to shard collections
+        shard_prefix_inverted \         # basename to shard inverted indexes
+        -j 8 -b 1000                    # any arguments to be appended to each program execution

+## `compress-shards.sh`

+Next, you can compress the inverted shards with `compress-shards.sh`:

+    USAGE:
+        compress-shards <PROGRAM> <INPUT_BASENAME> <OUTPUT_BASENAME> [program flags]

+For example, following the above example:

+    $ compress-shards.sh \
+        /path/to/create_freq_index \    # provide path to program
+        shard_prefix_inverted \         # basename to shard inverted indexes
+        shard_prefix_inverted_simdbp \  # basename to shard compressed indexes
+        -t block_simdbp --check         # any arguments to be appended to each program execution